OfWolfAndMan/CCIE-Lab-Automation/README.md

 - Further use of the YAML data structure

 - Multithreading abilities for additional functions (Used to speed up the process of pulling data and pushing configurations)

+-Consolidation of certain code to provide greater modularity

 **Caveats:**